elanabott-droid/Star-Trek-Coding-Project/README.md

 - TunePad
 - TunePad Documentation
 ## Set Up
-To setup 'Star Trek: The Final Frontier' first open .JSON file in this hub, and download the it file.
-Next sign into TunePad, go to 'My Tunes', select import and import the .JSON file.
-Now press start!
+To setup 'Star Trek: The Final Frontier' first open the .JSON file in this hub, and download the raw file.
+Next sign into TunePad, go to 'My Tunes'where all your projects are skept, select import down at the bottom, and import the .JSON file.
+You should automatically be taken to the project!
 ## Project Status
 This project is complete as of 4/11/2025.
 ## Inspiration